slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On money

-Money is a tool.
-It can be a force multiplier to help you live the life of your dreams but the perpetual chase for more is not the path that leads to freedom and happiness.
-Money doesn't buy happiness.
-It buys freedom.
+Money is a tool; it can be a force multiplier to help you live the life of your dreams.
+However, the perpetual pursuit of more is not the path to happiness.
+Money doesn't purchase happiness; it buys freedom.

 > *"A problem that can be solved with money is not really a problem."
 -- Kevin Kelly*